-Higher strengths such as 50mg is manufactured and sold in other countries, but it is illegal to distribute these strengths within the UK.
+Higher strengths such as 50mg is manufactured and sold in other countries as restrictions are different around the world, but it is illegal to distribute these strengths within the UK.
 If you see any sellers offering this strength, they are breaking the law.

-Is vape juice as addicitive as smoking a cigarette?
+Is vape juice as addictive as smoking a cigarette?

 Whichever vape juice you chose, one is not more addictive than the other, and even less so than tobacco products.
 However, due to vaping being a lot more convenient and sometimes more socially acceptable, there is the slight risk of nicotine dependency increasing.